ttscoff/BetterTouchTool-Widgets/README.md

 ### Bunch Setup

-There's a separate script in this repo called `create_bunch_buttons.rb`.
+You can add a touch bar group for Bunch using `btt_stats.rb add touch bunch`.
 It will get a list of all your Bunches and create a widget for each one.
 Clicking the widget will toggle that Bunch, and its background will be determined by the open/closed state of its bunch.
 Setting up the necessary scripts is [detailed here](https://bunchapp.co/docs/integration/advanced-scripting/bunch-status-board/).

 ### Refresh Widget Shortcuts